karannb/ataxia-sync/README.md

 Spatio Temporal GCN for Ataxia Detection.

 ## Data Preparation
 To make our pipeline fuly reproducible, we provide all the code used and also instructions on how to run it.
-Also if you want to use your own dataset, you can follow the instructions below.
+Please download the data from [here](https://github.com/ROC-HCI/Automated-Ataxia-Gait); if you want to use your own dataset, you can follow the instructions below.

 1. First create a folder named `data/` in the root directory of the project.
 2. Use the `FRCNN_OpenPose_SORT.ipynb` from the `preprocess/` directory on Google Colab to get keypoints of the patient, store these inside the `data/` directory in a folder named `final_keypoints/`.
 (Note: this step takes **~4 hours** for the 149 videos we had)